neoclide/coc-prettier/Readme.md

 to setup the languages which you want to format on save.

-**Note:** if prettier extension have lower priority, if the document have other registered document format provider, prettier would not work.
+**Note:** if prettier extension have lower priority, and document have other registered document format provider, prettier will be ignored.

 To disable coc-prettier for specific files, you can create `.prettierignore` file.
 Or use `"prettier.disableLanguages"` configuration, or